The 2025 AES Europe Student Recording Competition

 • A student may enter in up to two different categories with different recordings.

-• Faculty advisors must confirm/endorse entries no later than 5 days after the submission deadline.
+• Faculty advisors must confirm/endorse entries, no later than 5 days after we send them an email requesting they do so.

 • Documentation and presentations must be in English.